drewgwallace/ansible-playbook-bootstrap/README.md

 # DevOps

-A practical example of integrating some tools from the DevOps toolchain,
+### A set of practical examples of integrating tools from the DevOps toolchain.

+---

+## Ansible

+Playbook and scripts to manage them

+## Telegraf

+Helpful telegraf configurations and lessons learned